How To Scan 35mm and 120 Film At Home w/ Negative Supply

 The scanning kit's 35mm film and 120 film scanning methodologies are virtually the same, though you'll need to adjust the camera's height to ensure each negative fills the frame.
 This once seemingly complicated process has never felt more straightforward.

-1. Mount the camera, with a macro lens attached, to your riser (aka copy stand).
-You'll most likely want to invest in a level to ensure that your camera is perfectly balanced.
+Mount the camera with a macro lens attached to your riser (aka copy stand).
+You'll likely want to invest in a level to balance the camera perfectly.

-3. Get your holder, and you'll find that it perfectly aligns with the light source.
+Get your holder, and it will perfectly align with the light source.
 See how easy it is?

-4. Plug your tether cable to your computer and start up your software (Lightroom, Capture One, etc.) *This step is optional, and you can shoot to a card, but I find it easiest not to have an extra step of importing later.
-Plus, you'll be able to see your images more straightforwardly and ensure they're looking good.
+Plug your tether cable into your computer and start up your software (Lightroom, Capture One, etc.) *This step is optional, and you can shoot to a card, but I find it easiest not to have an extra step of importing later.
+Plus, you'll be able to see your images more straightforwardly and ensure they look good.

-7. Set your camera to manual and ensure that your image is well exposed without clipping in the highlights/shadows.
-I used ISO 160, shutter 1/5 and an aperture of f10 for this example.
+Set your camera to manual and ensure your image is well exposed without clipping in the highlights/shadows.
+For this example, I used ISO 160, a shutter of 1/5, and an aperture of 10.

-8. Start snapping your frames until you're all done.
-This is where having uncut film helps to speed up this process, but it's not too much longer if your film came back cut from the lab.
+Start snapping your frames until you're all done.
+Uncut film helps speed up this process, but it's not too long if your film comes back cut from the lab.

-9. Convert your negatives to the post.
-I used the Negative Lab Pro plugin in Lightroom, but you can do it manually in Lightroom, Photoshop, or use another plugin of your choice.
+Convert your negatives to the post.
+I used the Negative Lab Pro plugin in Lightroom, but you can do it manually in Lightroom or Photoshop or use another plugin of your choice.

 An image without an alt, whoops